 Optional Kill Switch set up (for advanced users):

-Navigate to Administration -> Scripts and under Firewall please type in:
+Navigate to Administration > Scripts and under Firewall paste one of the following scripts.